kupiqu/SierraBreezeEnhanced/README.md

  * Button spacing and padding Options.
  * Button hovering animation.
  * Option to make all button symbols to appear at unison on hovering (Note: it does not apply to symbol themes).
- * Titlebar style options: SBE own style of Line Separation between Titlebar and Window / Match Titlebar color to Window color / Hide Titlebar under certain circumstances (Never/Maximization/Any Maximization (including H/V)/Always) / Gradient Adjustments / Opacity Adjustments / Font Adjustments.
+ * Titlebar style options: SBE own style of Line Separation between Titlebar and Window / Match Titlebar color to Window color / Hide Titlebar under certain circumstances (Never/Maximization/Any Maximization (including H/V)/Always) / Gradient Adjustments / Opacity Adjustments.
  * Specific Shadow settings for inactive windows